 New ways to earn money

-HedgeTrade is a tokenized app for making trade predictions.
+HedgeTrade is a tokenized application for making trade predictions.
+By tokenized we mean the HEDG token is the application’s form of money, used to earn from expert trading advice, or buy it.
 This social trading platform enables top traders to share their insights with newer traders.
 They can earn tokens by selling smart contract powered prediction “Blueprints” and staking varying amounts of crypto on their predictions.

 For newcomers wanting to learn trading, this social trading-inspired platform allows them to trade like the pros.
 If a prediction is wrong, they get their money back from the Blueprint purchase.
-This accountability based system rewards honesty and skill while helping all traders become better at what they do.
+This accountability-based system rewards truthfulness and skill while helping all traders become better at what they do.
 All of the data on trades and predictions is secured on a blockchain and then used to build reputation scores for the traders publishing Blueprints.

 StakeNet provides a platform for those wanting to earn some passive crypto income.
 People can do so by staking a predetermined amount of crypto in order to run a masternode.
 This is tech-intensive, but it also gives users a way to help with the success of the blockchain network.
 Stakenet is also creating an easier way for users to run a masternode without having to maintain a dedicated server on their own.